 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 22-1), is effective for proposals submitted, or due, on or after October 4, 2021.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 22-1 may apply to proposals submitted in response to this funding opportunity.

 The goal of the Undergraduate Biology and Mathematics (UBM) activity is to enhance undergraduate education and training at the intersection of the biological and mathematical sciences and to better prepare undergraduate biology or mathematics students to pursue graduate study and careers in fields that integrate the mathematical and biological sciences.
 The core of the activity is jointly-conducted long-term research experiences for interdisciplinary balanced teams of at least two undergraduates from departments in the biological and mathematical sciences.
 Projects should focus on research at the intersection of the mathematical and biological sciences.
 Projects should provide students exposure to contemporary mathematics and biology, addressed with modern research tools and methods.
 That is, projects must be genuine research experiences rather than rehearsals of research methods.
 Projects must involve students from both areas in collaborative research experiences and include joint mentorship by faculty in both fields.
 In addition, it is expected that projects will strengthen the research and education capacity, infrastructure, and culture of the participating institutions.
 To this end, projects should create models for education in the mathematical and biological sciences and influence the direction of academic programs for a broad range of students.
 It is expected that project leadership will come from faculty in both the mathematical and biological sciences.
 UBM is a joint effort of the Education and Human Resources (EHR), Biological Sciences (BIO), and Mathematical and Physical Sciences (MPS) Directorates at the National Science Foundation (NSF).

+This program provides educational opportunities for Undergraduate Students.
 Individuals interested in applying for funding should see the program guidelines above.